Koledari: Ukraine

-At the end of the Sviata Vechera, and the vigil that follows, Ukrainian families often sing carols (koliadky).
+At the end of the Sviata Vecheria, and the vigil that follows, Ukrainian families often sing carols (koliadky).
 In some communities the ancient Ukrainian tradition of caroling is carried on by groups of young people and members of organizations and churches calling at homes and collecting donations.
 Well-known carols include Nova radist stala, Boh predvichnyi narodyvsia, Dobryi vechir tobi, pane hospodariu, Vo Vyfleiemi nyni novyna, Nebo i zemlia nyni torzhestvuiut, and Boh sia rozhdaie.